graphframes/graphframes/docs/user-guide.md

 Both DataFrames can have arbitrary other columns.
 Those columns can represent vertex and edge attributes.

-A GraphFrame can also be constructed from edge DataFrame, without a vertex DataFrame specified.
+A GraphFrame can also be constructed from a single DataFrame containing edge information.
-A default vertex DataFrame will be created.
+The vertices will be inferred from the sources and destinations of the edges.

 <div class="codetabs">